Smart Cities

 Period Procedure

-From April 11th to early June Pre-registration & enrollment is done through the International Relations Office
+From late April to late June Pre-registration is done through the International Relations Office

 Documentation